-Reduce the cost or other basis of the property by the amount of any diesel-powered highway vehicle credit, enhanced oil recovery credit, or disabled access credit.
+Reduce the cost or other basis of the property by the amount of any enhanced oil recovery credit or disabled access credit.
 However, do not adjust the cost or other basis for any of the items taken into account on line 22.